 If I have joint custody can I block removal of the children from outside these mileage restrictions?

 Not on the basis of having “joint custody.”
 Joint custody does not give you veto power.
+And please note that no longer is the term “joint custody” even in our statute.
 The issue would still be based on the children’s best interest.

 Is a court order always required in order to permanently remove children outside of the boundaries you describe?